pelevesque-node/sum-digits/README.md

 # sum-digits

-Sums the digits in a string with a powerful chars->digits feature.
+Sums the digits in a string with a powerful substrings->digits feature.

 ## Node Repository